matteodelucchi/latex-article-template/README.md

 By completing the following tasks, you will gain practical experience in setting up and managing CI/CD workflows for LaTeX projects, enhancing your understanding of automation and its benefits.

 1. **Make a Change in `main.tex`**:
-   - Edit the `main.tex` file (on the `main` branch) to add or modify some content (e.g. add your name as author).
+   - Edit the `main.tex` file (on the `main` branch) to add or modify some content (e.g., add your name as author).
-   - Commit and push your changes:
+   - Commit and push your changes.
    - Check the CI/CD pipeline status on GitHub and get an overview of the pipeline execution:
         - How many workflows are triggered?
         - How many jobs are executed in each workflow?